FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 ::

    bash -l configure.sh
-Compilation with the ESM Tools is not yet supported.
+The compilation of this FESOM2 version with the ESM Tools is not yet supported.

 Code structure
 ==============